-Bet you can guess: Who's the writer and who's the (young-at-heart) sixth grade teacher?
+Bet you can guess: Who's the writer and who's the (young-at-heart) 6th grade teacher?

-Here on my author site, I've happily handed over my blog space to Louise Hopping (@HoppingReads), my sister, my two-time coauthor
+Here on my author site, I've handed over this blog to Louise Hopping (@HoppingReads), my sister, my two-time coauthor

-For two decades, Louise has been evaluating books for tweens (ages 10-12.5) for quality, classroom suitability, and kid appeal.
-She adds the best titles to her locally famous FREADom classroom library.
+For decades, Louise has evaluated books for tweens (ages 10-12.5) for quality, classroom suitability, and kid appeal.
+She adds only the best titles to her locally famous FREADom classroom library.

-This Readalicious! blog is for tweens, parents of tweens, middle school teachers, and anyone else interested in putting good books in the hands and minds of tweens.
+Her blog is aimed at anyone keen on putting good books in the hands and minds of tweens.

 Authors, editors, publishers: YES, you are cordially invited to submit ARCs and review copies of books for tweens (ages 10 to 12.5), fiction and nonfiction, English language only.

-Louise only reviews or lists books that she recommends and can add to her classroom lending library—meaning the book must be available in a print edition.
+Louise only reviews books that she recommends and can add to her classroom lending library—meaning the book must be available in a print edition.

 Send materials to:

 All the material on this website is copyright © 2000-2017 by Hopping Fun Creations.
 All rights reserved.
 Permission is granted to visitors to download, print, and use the "Freebie" materials for personal or educational use only.
 Reproduction, reposting, sales, or distribution in any form or media is prohibited without written permission.

 June 3, 2016